-(9) Since 27 April 2022 (the "Effective Date"), all Sub-Funds in the Fund are subject to the M&G Investments Thermal Coal Investment Policy (the "Coal Policy") available on the M&G website.
+(9) Since 27 April 2022 (the "Effective Date"), all Funds in the Company are subject to the M&G Investments Thermal Coal Investment Policy (the "Coal Policy") available on the M&G website.

-The M&G Senior Asset Backed Credit Fund invests mostly in Asset Backed Securities, which will not be covered by the Coal Policy.
+The M&G Senior Asset Backed Credit Fund and the M&G Investment Grade ABS Fund invest mostly in Asset Backed Securities, which will not be covered by the Coal Policy.
 This is because data is not available to determine the suitability of Asset Backed Securities in relation to the Coal Policy.
-As a result, a substantial majority of the Sub-Fund's assets will not fall within the scope of the Coal Policy.
+As a result, a substantial majority of the Fund's assets will not fall within the scope of the Coal Policy.

-The Sub-Funds will be subject to additional investment restrictions commencing on 31 October 2022 and 31 October 2024 as further described below.
+The Funds will be subject to additional investment restrictions commencing on 31 October 2022 and 31 October 2024 as further described below.